 The judge has been on the bench in Frederick County for 18 years and has presided over numerous personal injury cases, and says most Plaintiffs walk away very disappointed.
 I don't entirely agree with the Judge and I think Mandy will make a special witness.
 But her point is well taken.

 The second, Courtney, is more human.
 As you know, Mandy will suffer from these injuries for the rest of her life.
 She has, as you also know, stood strongly behind this union for most of her adult life.
 We are asking her union to stand behind her now in her time of crisis.

 Related Articles and Samples

 - Looking to Refer Your Personal Injury Case?
 (Miller & Zois splits fees with co-counsel consistent with Maryland Rule 1.5(e) with lawyers in Maryland and around the country)

 - Sample Demand Letter #1

-- Handling Your Own Personal Injury Claim (if you are trying to proceed without a lawyer - arguably, foolishly - without a lawyer)
+- Handling Your Personal Injury Claim Yourself (if you are trying to proceed yourself without a lawyer - arguably, foolishly, but maybe not)